There is just no place like New York City.

 - Stay near the subway station.
 This can be a problem in some of the borough areas.
 The INNSIDE was right near to major subway stations which meant we could get anywhere we wanted quickly.
 It was also centrally located for walking to a lot of cool areas namely Chelsea, the High Line and the Flat Iron. we could also walk to Times Square in 15 minutes. check that off your list then run!

 - Consider Airbnb, although it will be more expensive than you are used to, it still may save you money.
-If you have not stayed there before, register via this link to get a discount.
+Click here for Airbnb rentals in New York.

 11. Getting Cheap(er) Broadway tickets